* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Fish cake stir fry

 It has lots of variations, but the main types are spicy or non-spicy.
-This recipe is for the spicy version and uses gochujang and gochugaru (hot chili pepper flakes).
+This recipe is for the spicy version, which uses gochujang (spicy pepper paste) and gochugaru (hot chili pepper flakes).
+These give the fish cakes their heat and are also responsible for the fiery-red color of the dish.

 Featured recipe